anthgiang/dotfiles/README.md

 ```

 2. Execute the script `dotfiles_setup.sh`.
-This will symlink all the dotfiles to the home folder.
+This script will symlink all dotfiles to the home folder.

 ```
 ./dotfiles_setup.sh
 ```

-3. Start a new terminal session.
+3. Now start a new terminal session.
+This step will solace your soul.